-This project supports the efforts of the city of Winston-Salem, NC, to operationally test the mobility management concept by extending the mobility management service throughout the paratransit fleet of nineteen (19) vehicles, and begins to link the service to the 58-vehicle fixed-route operations.
+Description: This project supports research that supports the implementation by the city of Winstonsoftware is being obtained and installed for operational testing.

+Salem, NC, of mobility management service throughout the city's paratransit fleet of nineteen (19) vehicles, and to link the mobility management service to the city's 58-vehicle fixed-route bus service.
 Mobility management services and system specifications are being defined for the coordination of paratransit and fixed-route transit.
-Hardware and software is being obtained and installed for operational testing.
-An evaluation of the test will be conducted with results documented.
-A six-month evaluation of Phase-I (limited paratransit mobility management) revealed an increase of 32% in operating service hours, ridership increases of 18%, and a decrease in unit per hour cost of 13%.
+Hardware and and North Carolina State University's Institute for Transportation Research and Education